nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 27 - The Clones.md

 ### Scene 2: The Malfunction

 - **Key Event:** One of the tanks malfunctions, releasing a "failed clone"—a twisted, mindless version of Angelica that attacks the group.
-  - _Character Defining Moment:_ **Angelica Vance** — Is forced to kill a version of "herself," literalizing her internal struggle to destroy her past.
+  - _Character Defining Moment:_ **Angelica Ward** — Is forced to kill a version of "herself," literalizing her internal struggle to destroy her past.
-  - _Key Dialog:_ **Angelica Vance:** "It has my eyes.
+  - _Key Dialog:_ **Angelica Ward:** "It has my eyes.
 It has my eyes!"
   - _Key Dialog:_ **Ria:** "Close them, then.
 Pull the trigger."

 ---